 While only US citizens must surrender their passport to escape the tax net, there are other countries where becoming tax non-resident is hardly a walk in the park.

-No matter what your situation, having residence in a low or zero-tax country gives you a lot of freedom.
+No matter what your situation, having residence in a low or tax-free countries gives you a lot of freedom.
 For example, you may notice that every government agency you deal with wants to know which country you’re a resident of.
 And being a resident of a high-tax country could cause problems.

-For that reason, flag theory suggests having residency in a zero-tax country that won’t try to get its hands on the money you earn anywhere else.
+For that reason, flag theory suggests having residency in a tax-free countries that won’t try to get its hands on the money you earn anywhere else.
 It’s all about “going where you’re treated best” in a world where being a resident of a country often puts you on the hook for taxes on your worldwide income.

 There are two strategies to pay zero tax based on your country of residence:

-1. Become a resident of a zero-tax country that does not impose income taxes or capital gains taxes, or
+1. Become a resident of one of tax-free countries that do not impose income taxes or capital gains taxes, or

 2. Become a resident of a territorial tax country that only imposes income taxes and other taxes on income you earn within their borders… then make sure you don’t have local source income.